-- Press Apply Changes to save the changes. - 3.
+- · Press Apply Changes to save the changes. - 3.
 Click Scan to perform a channel availability scan for the Gateway to identify the radio channels providing the best Wi-Fi performance. - 4.
-On the Radio Management page for 2.4 GHz, 5 GHz or 6 GHz, the following information displays and can be configured: - Channel Analysis scans and displays channel bandwidth and signal strength of available APs.
+On the Radio Management page for either 2.4 GHz, 5 GHz or 6 GHz, the following information displays and can be configured: - Channel Analysis scans and displays channel bandwidth and signal strength of available APs.
 Channel Score displays a network congestion score of zero to ten in each Wi-Fi channel.
 It can be used to determine which channels to use or to avoid.
-Higher score indicates less congestion in a channel. - Channel Settings this is the radio channel used by the Wi-Fi Gateway and its clients to communicate with each other.
+Higher score indicates less congestion in a channel. - Channel Settings this is the radio channel used by the Wi-Fi gateway and its clients to communicate with each other.
 The channel must be the same on the Gateway and all of its Wi-Fi clients.
 Select the channel you want the Wi-Fi radio to use to communicate, or accept the default (Auto) channel selection.
-Then the Gateway will automatically assign itself a radio channel.
+Then the Gateway will automatically assign itself a radio channel. - Width displays the bandwidth available to the Wi-Fi channel currently in use on each band.
+Users can select from available channels.